Eventually, you will need to have to read, write, and execute permissions on either a file or directory.

 This type of file is readable to users.
 When you set up read permission, the file can be opened via text editor.

 You can also view the directory’s content.
-You can jot down files inside the directory using the ls command.
+You can list the files inside the directory using the ls command.

 - Write Permission

 You can edit or modify this type of file.
-With the write permission, you can change and edit the contents of your file directory.
+With the write permission, you can change and edit the contents of your file.
 You can do the following actions:

 - Change file names

 - Execute Permission